-The Total Pension Liability in the December 31, 2019 actuarial valuation was determined using the following actuarial assumptions:
+The Total Pension Liability in the December 31, 2021 actuarial valuation was determined using the following actuarial assumptions:

 Inflation 2.5%

-Overall Payroll Growth 3.5% to 11.5%, including inflation
+Overall Payroll Growth 3.50% to 11.50%, including inflation

 Investment Rate of Return 6.75%

-Salary increases are estimated using 2.75% per year representing the expected yearly increase in total payroll.
+Salary increases are estimated using 3.50% to 11.50%, per year representing the expected yearly increase in total payroll.
 Service retirees and beneficiary mortality rates used in calculating the actuarial liability and the retirement contribution rate are calculated using gender-distinct 2019 municipal retirees of Texas mortality tables.
 The rates are projected on a fully generational basis by Scale UMP to account for future mortality improvements.
 Based on the size of the city, rates are multiplied by an additional factor of 96.0%.
-Mortality rates for disabled retirees were calculated using mortality tables for healthy retirees with a 4 year set-forward for and a 3 year set-forward for females.
+Mortality rates for disabled retirees were calculated using mortality tables for healthy retirees with a 4 year set-forward for males and a 3 year set-forward for females.
 In addition, a 3.5% and 3% minimum mortality rate is applied to reflect the impairment of younger members who become disabled for males and females, respectively.
 The rates are projected on a fully generational basis by Scale UMP to account for future mortality improvements subject to the floor.